json-schema-org/community/CHARTER.md

 ### Section 4.3: Other Project Roles

-The JSON Schema project recognises the need for both technical and non-technical roles.
+The JSON Schema project recognizes the need for both technical and non-technical roles.
 While the OpenJS Foundation takes on business responsibilities as the legal entity hosting the project, there are other non-technical responsibilities.

-The TSC will look to create other roles as appropriate, and may update this document in accordance with the requirements for doing so, to formally recognise the additional roles.
+The TSC will look to create other roles as appropriate, and may update this document in accordance with the requirements for doing so, to formally recognize the additional roles.

 The following responsibilities are recognised as those requiring roles to be defined by the TSC:
 - Community and Industry connections